-All forms can be found on our website at www.midwiferycollege.edu or NCM staff will be happy to email it upon request.
+All forms can be found on our website at www.midwiferycollege.edu.
 Student/preceptor contract for multiple preceptors at the same facility are processed the same as other student/preceptor contracts.

-- All student/ preceptor contracts must be approved by the NCM office.
+All student/ preceptor contracts must be approved by the NCM office.
 Work done prior to approval will not count towards student's program.
-Once the contracts are approved, student and preceptors are notified by email. - A new preceptor will be sent the enrollment packet.
+Once the contracts are approved, student and preceptors are notified by email.